Spanish Medical Interpreting Program

 The demand for professional interpreters has increased worldwide and the local language services industry is also growing.
 The Bureau of Labor Statistics estimates that “the employment of interpreters and translators is projected to grow 24 percent from 2020 to 2030, much faster than the average for all occupations.
 About 10,400 openings for interpreters and translators are projected each year, on average, over the decade.”

-The program prepares you to enter the interpreting industry as a freelance or in-house interpreter or language professional.
 The language industry is booming and evolving fast, on a global and local scale.
 Certified healthcare interpreters are needed in virtually every healthcare facility, with Spanish being the most in-demand language.
-It’s true that during the pandemic the demand for remote interpreting has increased, but there will always be a need for high-quality on-site interpreters when accurate, nuanced communication really matters.

 Translation and interpretation agencies, also called language service providers (LSPs), hire freelance interpreters to provide language services across multiple languages and locations.
+The interpreting appointments can be held in-person, via video or telephone.
 If you want to work as a freelance interpreter, you will sign up with either one or more agencies.
+Working as a freelance interpreter offers flexible work hours.

 Healthcare facilities (such as clinics, hospitals etc.) hire in-house and per-diem interpreters to provide on-site interpreting, combined with remote interpreting services across multiple languages.